myramade/Code_Games/README.md

 7. Learn how to create 360 VR videos using my labs [MyraMade](http://myramade.github.io]
 8. Here's one of my favorite tech courses for business majors [CS50 Computer Science for Business Professionals](https://www.edx.org/course/cs50s-computer-science-for-business-professionals)
 9. My favorite free Harvard Computer Science course is this one [CS50 Introduction to Computer Science](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x)
+10. Learn a new programming language with [FreeCodeCamp](https://www.freecodecamp.org/)
+12. Learn a new skill with [Codecademy](https://www.codecademy.com/)

+# Build Something
+1. Build games and learn how to use AI [Game AI & Reinforcement Learnign with Kaggle](https://www.kaggle.com/learn/intro-to-game-ai-and-reinforcement-learning)

 # Connect with me on social media
 - Follow me on TikTok for tech tutorials and more [Learn with Myra ](https://tiktok.com/@learnwithmyra)